ActivityWatch/activitywatch/docs/architecture.rst

 ActivityWatch currently has two user interfaces, aw-qt and aw-webui.

-aw-qt manages the server and watchers to make ActivityWatch easy to use for end-users.
+ - `aw-qt <https://github.com/ActivityWatch/aw-qt>`_ - Manages the server and watchers to make ActivityWatch easy to use for end-users.

-aw-webui is hosted by the server to allow visualization and an overview of the database.
+ - `aw-webui <https://github.com/ActivityWatch/aw-webui>`_ - Offers visualization and an overview of the database.
+Hosted by aw-server in the bundle.

 Libraries
 ---------

-Some of the logic of ActivityWatch is shared across the server and clients, such as the Event model.
+Some of the logic of ActivityWatch is shared across the server and clients, for these cases we moved some logic into seperate libraries.

-Due to this, we've created a common library `aw-core` which includes many of the essentials in ActivityWatch.
+aw-core
+^^^^^^^

+The aw-core library contains many of the essential parts of ActivityWatch, notably:

+ - The `event-model`
+ - The datastore layer
+ - Utilities (configuration, logging, decorators)

+aw-analysis
+^^^^^^^^^^^

 There are also plans to create a library called `aw-analysis <https://github.com/ActivityWatch/aw-analysis>`_ to aid in different types of analysis and transformation one might want to make using ActivityWatch data.